tomedunn/ddb_library/README.md

 Within the library's root folder there should be a `sources.html` files as well as a `sources` folder that contains a subfolder for each book, containing the book's pages saved as html files.

-The `sources.html` comes from [https://www.dndbeyond.com/sources](https://www.dndbeyond.com/sources) and the folder for each book is based on the last part of the book's url on DnD Beyond.
+The `sources.html` comes from [https://www.dndbeyond.com/sources](https://www.dndbeyond.com/sources) and the folder for each book is based on the last part of the book's url on D&D Beyond.

 For example, the url for the _D&D Free Rules (2024)_ is [https://www.dndbeyond.com/sources/dnd/free-rules](https://www.dndbeyond.com/sources/dnd/free-rules) and so the folder for it is `./sources/free-rules`.